LaurentRDC/dissertation/content/scattering.md

 The Ewald sphere is a great mental model of the information contained in diffraction patterns.
 Because diffracting electrons can only sample scattering vectors on the Ewald sphere, any particular measurement of a scattering potential $V(\vec{x})$ is effectively a two-dimensional *slice* of the three-dimensional Fourier transform of $V(\vec{x})$, $\hat{V}(\vec{q})$.
 This is represented in @fig:scattering-ewald-sphere.
 In this figure, the potential $\hat{V}(\vec{q})$ for an idealized simple cubic crystal with side-length \SI{5}{\angstrom} is shown in the plane spanned by $\vec{b}_2$ and $\vec{b}_3$.
 The Ewald spheres associated with \SI{100}{\kilo\electronvolt} electrons (large $|\vec{q}|$) and \SI{13}{\kilo\electronvolt} x-rays (smaller $|\vec{q}|$) are also shown.
 This electron energy is typical of the work presented in this thesis, while the x-ray energy an upper bound on the available energies at the Linac Coherent Light Source as of 2021[@Bostedt2013].
 The reciprocal points that intersect the Ewald sphere appear in measurements as diffraction peaks, or Bragg peaks. @fig:scattering-ewald-sphere shows the advantage of electron scattering to study two-dimensional materials: given the proper orientation of the electron beam, a large range of wavevectors can be studied in the plane of interest.

 ## Multiple scattering of electrons

+Electrons interact quite strongly with matter through the Coulomb interaction.

 ## Electron-phonon interactions in the context of scattering